csudcy/game_on/README.md

     * ?
 All v all/matrix?

 Stuff I really should do:
+  * Link to team edit from match replay
   * Improve index page
     * Latest matches
     * ?
 Use game thumbnails?